Class 3 Image: AI generated

 All existing Hurl tests pass + add new feature Hurl tests."

 If it passes, commit.
-This is ratcheting.
+This is the ratchet.
 Only forward.
-Never backward.
+No going back.

 Step 4: GitHub Actions CI Setup (10 min, optional)

-Skip this step if you don’t have a GitHub account.
-Steps 1-3 alone are enough to experience the ratchet’s essence.
-You can make a GitHub account later.
+Skip this step if you do not have a GitHub account.
+Steps 1-3 alone let you experience the ratchet’s core.
+You can create GitHub later.

 If you have a GitHub repository: